Trump admin intends to announce Afghanistan withdrawal of 4,000 troops

-WASHINGTON — The Trump administration intends to announce the drawdown of about 4,000 troops from Afghanistan as early next week, according to three current and former U.S. officials.
+WASHINGTON — The Trump administration intends to announce the drawdown of more than 4,000 troops from Afghanistan as early next week, according to three current and former U.S. officials.
 The withdrawal will leave between 8,000 and 9,000 U.S. troops in Afghanistan, the officials said.

-The announcement would come just days after Special Representative for Afghanistan Reconciliation Zalmay Khalilzad rejoined diplomatic talks with the Taliban, which had broken down in September.
-On Thursday, Ambassador Khalilzad said the U.S. was "taking a brief pause" in talks after a Wednesday attack near Bagram Airfield killed two Afghan civilians and wounded 70 more.
+The announcement comes just days after Special Representative for Afghanistan Reconciliation Zalmay Khalilzad rejoined diplomatic talks with the Taliban, which had broken down in September.
+On Thursday Amb.
+Khalilzad said the U.S. was "taking a brief pause" in talks after a Wednesday attack near Bagram Airfield killed two Afghan civilians and wounded 70 more.

 The U.S. has between 12,000 and 13,000 troops in Afghanistan now.
 The officials would not say when the drawdown would begin, but did characterize it as a phased withdrawal that would occur over a few months.
 Two U.S. officials said the drawdown would be a combination of troops re-deploying early and others not being replaced when they rotate out.